-A reconciliation of the provision (benefit) for income taxes and the amount computed by applying the statutory federal income tax rate to income before income taxes is detailed below:
+A reconciliation of the provision for income taxes and the amount computed by applying the statutory federal income tax rate to income before income taxes is detailed below:

-2017 2016
+2018 2017

-(in thou ısand ls)
+(in tho ds)

-Tax provision (benefit) at expected statutory rate \$ 75 \$ (8)
+Tax provision at expected statutory rate \$ 330 \$ 75

-State taxes, net of federal benefit 81 (25)
+State taxes, net of federal benefit 43 81

-Permanent differences 450 6
+Permanent differences 122 450

-Credits (106) (123)
+Credits (82) (106)

-Foreign tax expense, and other (381) 11
+Foreign tax expense, and other 420 (381)

-True-up to State NOL 299

-Change in rate 1,662
+Change in rate (138) 1,662

-Change in valuation allowance (1,679) (325)
+Change in valuation allowance (530) (1,679)

-Provision (benefit) for income taxes \$ 102 \$ (165)
+Provision for income taxes \$ 165 \$ 102

-Loss before income taxes from domestic operations was (\$65,000) and (\$434,000) in 2017 and 2016, respectively.
-Income before income taxes from foreign operations was \$284,000 and \$417,000 in 2017 and 2016, respectively.
+Income (loss) before income taxes from domestic operations was \$972,000 and (\$65,000) in 2018 and 2017, respectively.
+Income before income taxes from foreign operations was \$598,000 and \$284,000 in 2018 and 2017, respectively.

-The Company has a total federal NOL carry-forward of \$11,333,000 as of December 31, 2017.
-This federal NOL carry-forward expires through 2037 if not utilized prior to that date.
-The Company has total state NOL carry-forwards of \$16,985,000 as of December 31, 2017.
-These state NOL carry-forwards expire through 2037 if not utilized prior to that date.
-The Company has research and development tax credit carry-forwards of approximately \$1,515,000 at December 31, 2017 that can be used to reduce future income tax liabilities and expire principally between 2020 and 2038.
-The Company has foreign tax credit carry-forwards of approximately \$727,000 at December 31, 2017 that are available to reduce future U.S. income tax liabilities subject to certain limitations.
-These foreign tax credit carry-forwards expire at various times between 2018 and 2020.
+The Company has a total federal NOL carry-forward of \$9,429,000 as of December 31, 2018.
+This federal NOL carry-forward expires through 2038 if not utilized prior to that date.
+The Company has total state NOL carry-forwards of \$15,906,000 as of December 31, 2018.
+These state NOL carry-forwards expire through 2038 if not utilized prior to that date.
+The Company has research and development tax credit carry-forwards of approximately \$1,598,000 at December 31, 2018 that can be used to reduce future income tax liabilities and expire principally between 2020 and 2038.
+The Company has foreign tax credit carry-forwards of approximately \$368,000 at December 31, 2018 that are available to reduce future U.S. income tax liabilities subject to certain limitations.
+These foreign tax credit carry-forwards expire at various times between 2019 and 2020.

 In assessing the realizability of deferred tax assets, the Company considers whether it is more likely than not that some portion or all of the deferred tax assets will or will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become realizable.
-Based upon the weighting of positive and negative evidence, the Company has determined the results of future operations of one of its foreign subsidiaries will generate enough taxable income that it is more likely than not that deferred tax assets of \$173,000 at December 31, 2017, generated from foreign NOL's, can be utilized in the foreseeable future.
+Based upon the weighting of positive and negative evidence, the Company has determined the results of future operations of one of its foreign subsidiaries will generate enough taxable income that it is more likely than not that deferred tax assets of \$127,000 at December 31, 2018, generated from foreign NOLs, can be utilized in the foreseeable future.
 The Company has also determined that a full valuation against the remaining net deferred tax assets is required and has recorded a valuation allowance to reduce deferred tax assets to the amount that is more likely than not to be realized.
 Should a change in circumstances lead to a change in judgment about the ability to realize deferred tax assets in future years, the Company will adjust related valuation allowances in the period that the change in circumstances occurs, along with a corresponding increase or charge to income.
 The Company recognizes interest and/or penalties, if any, related to income tax matters in income tax expense.

-Deferred income taxes for 2017 and 2016 were provided for the temporary differences between the financial reporting basis and the tax basis of the Company's assets and liabilities.
-Tax effects of temporary differences and carry-forwards at December 31, 2017 and 2016 were as follows:
+Deferred income taxes for 2018 and 2017 were provided for the temporary differences between the financial reporting basis and the tax basis of the Company's assets and liabilities.
+Tax effects of temporary differences and carry-forwards at December 31, 2018 and 2017 were as follows: